JourneymanTester/CSAutomationChallenge/README.md

-#2 Automation Challenge
+**#2 Automation Challenge**

-**Instructions to run the automated test**

-At the command line, first install Cypress and other test dependencies using
+To run, install Cypress and other test dependencies using

 ```shell
 npm install